Pure Shilajit Buy: How to Spot Quality and Avoid Fakes

 2. No Certifications

-Products without NVWA, HACCP, or KOAG/KAG certifications may be unsafe.
+Products without verifiable credentials like NVWA supervision, HACCP, or KOAG/KAG approval may be unsafe.
 Choose brands like Vitadote that offer full transparency.

 3. Unreliable Suppliers

 Buy only from reputable sellers with customer reviews and a proven track record.
-Vitadote’s Shilajit is praised on Bol.com and Instagram for its purity and effectiveness.
+Vitadote has a proven track record, with a strong reputation for purity and effectiveness.

 4. Misleading Claims